Return to youritmates.com home page

 Ambassador Network Terms

-Service availability: These terms apply to Australian residents and Australian-based customers, ambassadors, providers, partners, applicants, local businesses and community participants using Your IT & Tech Mates Ambassador Network pathways.
+Service availability: These terms apply to Australian residents and Australian-based customers, ambassadors, service partners, partners, applicants, local businesses and community participants using Your IT & Tech Mates Ambassador Network pathways.

-The Ambassador Network is designed to support trusted local introductions to Quick Help, provider applications, community campaigns and customer referrals.
-It is not an employment program, franchise, agency arrangement, bidding marketplace, payment platform, automatic commission system or public price competition system.
+The Ambassador Network is designed to support trusted local introductions to Quick Help, service partner applications, community campaigns and customer referrals.
+It is not an employment program, franchise, agency arrangement, bidding marketplace, payment service, automatic referral reward system or public price competition system.

 1. Ambassador roles and status tags